jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/UnifiedFit.rst

-put in this as much “smarts” as possible to help user make right choices, so parameters, which are not applicable at any given time should be invisible… Anyway, each parameter has most controls grouped on one line – that is current parameter value, checkbox “Fit” and (if Fit is selected) limits – low and high fitting limits.
+put in this as much “smarts” as possible to help user make right choices, so parameters, which are not applicable at any given time should be invisible… Anyway, each parameter has most controls grouped on one line – that is current parameter value, checkbox *Fit* and (if Fit is selected) limits – low and high fitting limits.
 Further more underneath the parameters is the parameter step variable.
 This allows the user to select the magnitude that a parameters changes by pushing